tduyng/nestjs-flow/README.md

 Project microservice found at [nest-email-subscription](https://gitlab.com/tienduy-nguyen/nestjs-demo/-/tree/master/nestjs-microservice)

-Check awesome article of Wanago at:
+Check awesome articles of Marcin Wanago at:
 - [Exploring the idea of microservice](https://wanago.io/2020/11/16/api-nestjs-microservices/)
 - [Using RabbitMQ to communicate with microservices](https://wanago.io/2020/11/23/api-nestjs-rabbitmq-microservices/)
 - [Using gRPC framework to comunicate microservices](https://wanago.io/2020/11/30/api-nestjs-microservices-grpc-framework/)